HimanshuJaswal7/Python/README.md

 ## 🧠 Machine Learning Workflow

-The general pipeline used in this project:
+The general pipeline used in this project :

+Typical outputs include:
+- Training accuracy
+- Validation accuracy
+- Confusion matrix
+- Prediction results
+- Model file

 ## 🛠 Technologies Used